drivendataorg/meta-vsc-descriptor-runtime/README.md

 ![Python 3.9.13](https://img.shields.io/badge/Python-3.9.13-blue)
 [![Build and publish image](TKTK)](TKTK)

-Welcome to the runtime repository for the [Meta Video Similarity Competition](TKTK) beluga photo-identification challenge!
+Welcome to the runtime repository for the [Meta Video Similarity Competition](https://www.drivendata.org/competitions/101/meta-video-similarity-descriptor/page/570/)!

 This repository contains the definition of the environment where your code submissions will run.
 It specifies both the operating system and the software packages that will be available to your solution.